cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 No strings, no expectations.
 I could wing it and see where that led.
 I soon got the chance.

-## Teacing Part 2 - Thinking with Portals
+## Teaching Part 2 - Thinking with Portals

-A few months later, between my second and third years of teaching, I realized I had a problem with my physics labs.
+<span id="why-portal" />A few months later, between my second and third years of
+teaching, I realized I had a problem with my physics labs.
 I had the luxury of teaching a class without a standardized exam, which meant I had more freedom in the topics we covered.
 I liked being able to react to student interest.
 The school had a small budget for lab equipment and the ordering process took almost a whole school year.
 As such, I often felt frustrated that I didn't have the supplies for all the labs I wanted when I wanted them.
 I had some success getting creative cobbling together labs from the equipment I could find, and sometimes I spent my own money to buy the equipment I needed, but I knew we could do better.
 What I really needed was time to requisition a closet full of physics equipment.
 Given it wasn't going to appear overnight, I started to think of alternatives.

 A physics simulator came to mind first.
 Assuming everyone in the class had access to a half-decent computer, virtual labs in a simulator could be cheap,